SEC Targets 2 Cos. Over Misleading COVID-19 Claims - Law360

 Thank You!

-Law360 (May 14, 2020, 11:01 AM EDT) -- The U.S. Securities and Exchange Commission took aim at a biotechnology company and a digital marketing outfit that claimed to offer products to combat COVID-19, accusing them of deceiving and defrauding the public in two separate enforcement actions filed Wednesday and Thursday.
+Law360 (May 14, 2020, 11:01 AM EDT) -- The U.S. Securities and Exchange Commission took aim at two unrelated companies that purported to offer products to combat COVID-19, accusing them of defrauding the public and artificially inflating their share prices in separate enforcement actions filed Wednesday and Thursday.

-Its suit against Turbo Global Partners Inc. in Florida federal court claims that the marketing company touted a "public-private partnership" with the government to sell thermal scanning equipment that could determine whether someone has a fever, when in fact no such agreement existed.
+The SEC's suit against digital marketing company Turbo Global Partners Inc. in Florida federal court claims that Turbo touted a "public-private partnership" with government entities in which it would be the exclusive distributor of thermal scanning equipment designed to detect fevers, one of the early warning signs of coronavirus infection.
+But no such agreement existed with either the government or the product's manufacturer, according to the complaint.

-In a separate suit filed Wednesday in New York federal court, the regulator alleged that Applied BioSciences Corp. issued a misleading press release announcing that it was offering finger-prick coronavirus tests to the general public, but in reality, the tests had not yet been shipped, were not meant to used at home as advertised, and were not approved by the U.S. Food and Drug Administration.
+In a separate suit filed Wednesday in New York federal court, the regulator alleged that biotechnology company Applied BioSciences Corp. issued a series of misleading press releases claiming that it had begun offering home COVID-19 testing kits to the general public for private use.
+In reality, the finger-prick tests had not yet been shipped, were not meant to be used at home as advertised, and were not approved by the U.S. Food and Drug Administration, the SEC said.

 "We are actively monitoring the markets to detect potential fraudsters who seek to use the COVID-19 crisis as a basis for investment scams," Stephanie Avakian, co-director of the SEC's Division of Enforcement, said in a statement Thursday.
 "As alleged in these complaints, Applied BioSciences and Turbo Global sought to take advantage of the COVID-19 crisis by misleading investors about their ability to provide solutions."

-Note: Update: This article has been updated to include additional details from the complaints and counsel information.